-By Phoenix – I ran across some Kursk Embroidery from Russia and these particular designs are called “Months”.
+By Phoenix the Elder – I ran across some Kursk Embroidery from Russia and these particular designs are called “Months”.
 Kursk is South of Moscow in Russia near the Ukraine border.
 There is a not a definite oral tradition explanation for these but they seem to represent growth of cycles.
 In nature, there is no seed that grow without the moon, it starts the generation processes when in the soil.
 Eventually with the sun and moon, growth, maturity and harvesting processes begin.

 Having lived by the moon cycles and taught it to women for thirty years, the flower and circle represents the whole Lunar Cycle in the embroidery because a plant or flower sprouts and depends on the moon to germinate.
 In human symbolism that would mean a baby needs to be loved and cared for to grow.
 Each petal of the embroidered flower can represent each of the lunar month of the yearly season:

 Seeds (new moon), ripen and grow (full moon), as well as harvest (dark moon) and the winter stage (note that the outside the flower, 1/4th of the area is naked with no vines or flowers is bare).
 People were much more connected with the nature of the cycles of the moon and the sun, which were more oral traditions, and not just with the sun (agricultural symbols).

 In ancient times, we lived in two seasons (not the four ie medicine wheel): 1.
 Fire season (spring and summer) and 2.
 Season of the Night (autumn and winter).
 I think that artists have an innate sensibility of connection with ancient natural processes from long ago through the symbolism they work with, especially devout and sacred artists.

 From the Department of Traditional Culture, Kursk, Russia…

 “MONTHS” Russian traditional Embroidery is rich in its Diversity